-“Probably for each of the individuals in the jobs, there is a different backstory,” said Professor Crutcher.
+“Probably for each of the individuals in the jobs, there is a different backstory,” said Dr Crutcher.
 “But I would say to all of us, it’s how we are as individuals.
 I’d parse it as the passion for the mission.”

-Professor Crutcher did not have to take another presidency after spending 10 years leading Wheaton College in Massachusetts.
+Dr Crutcher did not have to take another presidency after spending 10 years leading Wheaton College in Massachusetts.
 He interviewed for the presidency of a symphony orchestra before realising he didn’t feel as strongly about leading such an organisation as he did about the classical music it produces.
 Still, he did not immediately seek another university leadership position.
 When a search firm called about the Richmond presidency, he initially responded with a no.

 In the end, he was attracted by the chance to lead a university striving for a diverse community.
 Richmond’s student body has grown remarkably more diverse in the past decade.
-Its freshman class jumped from 11 per cent students of colour a decade ago to 38 per cent this year, said Professor Crutcher, who is the institution’s first black leader.
+Its freshman class jumped from 11 per cent students of colour a decade ago to 38 per cent this year, said Dr Crutcher, who is the institution’s first black leader.

 “I saw that as a real opportunity to continue to do something I’m passionate about,” he said.